martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 NEW_TOKEN token and the ITE.

-The Length fields of all Initial, Handshake, and 0-RTT packets in the connection are set to the value described in {{QUIC-TRANSPORT}} plus the provided Packet Length Offset, modulo 2^62.
+The Length fields of all Initial, Handshake, and 0-RTT packets in the connection are set to the value described in {{RFC9000}} plus the provided Packet Length Offset, modulo 2^62.

 If a client receives an aliased version number that matches a standard version that the client supports, it SHOULD assume the server does not support the